ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ### Content shared with Everyone except external users in last 28 days

-While Sharing links are one possible contributor for potential oversharing, another key contributor is 'Everyone except external users' (EEEU) which makes content 'public' i.e., visible to entire organization and makes it easy for others to discover content and get access.
+While Sharing links are one possible contributor for potential oversharing, another key contributor is 'Everyone except external users' (EEEU) which makes content 'public' that is, visible to entire organization and makes it easy for others to discover content and get access.
 These reports identify sites which actively used EEEU at various scopes in last 28 days.

 #### Sites shared with Everyone except external users in last 28 days

 When EEEU is added to a site membership (owners/members/visitors), the entire content of the site becomes public and more prone to oversharing.
-The PS command below triggers the report to capture such sites in the last 28 days
+The following PowerShell command triggers the report to capture such sites in the last 28 days:

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity EveryoneExceptExternalUsersAtSite -Workload SharePoint -ReportType RecentActivity -Name "PublicSiteViaEEEU"